ii0606226/gdrive-compendium/tingen-win-steps.md

 # If you are asked to install C++ Build Tools
 If you get red text that contains `distutils.errors.DistutilsPlatformError: Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/`:

-You are probably using python 3.9.
-I **strongly advise** you to change it to 3.8 to avoid multiple-gigabyte download/install.
+May be caused by using freshly released Python version that still doesn't have pre-built libraries.
+Going back a minor version (i.e. from 3.9 to 3.8) should help you to avoid multiple-gigabyte download/install.

 If you want to switch to another python version:
 1. Delete the `venv` folder in the `TinGen-main`
-2. Install Python 3.8 according to the first part
+2. Install selected Python version according to the first part
 3. Proceed with TinGen installation.

-If you want to proceed with 3.9:
+If you want to proceed with the recent version:
 1. Go the the `https://visualstudio.microsoft.com/downloads/`, find the `Tools for Visual Studio 2019` part, inside it find `Build Tools for Visual Studio 2019` and download them.
 2. Run the installer.
 The changes needed are: Select "C++ build tools" in the left menu when it asks you for features.
 Continue-Next-Install-Finish-whatever
 3. Run the `venv\scripts\python.exe -m pip install -r requirements.txt` command again.
 Now it should proceed without those errors.